 It is a daunting task for photographers to consistently register their copyright with the Copyright Office at the Library of Congress, try to find people or companies that are stealing your images and using them online, and then actually pursue the matter legally.
 It seems like a lot of work, and the truth is that it is a lot of work.
 That is why so many of us don’t bother.

-This is where ImageRights comes in to the picture (pun intended).
+This is where ImageRights comes into the picture (pun intended).

 I thought that instead of me telling you about what ImageRights can do for you as a photographer, I’d ask Joe Naylor, ImageRights’ CEO to answer the questions that I thought photographers would like answered about what services ImageRights offers and what the advantages are of working with ImageRights as opposed to doing it all yourself.
-I think you’ll find it interesting to hear about some of the legal battles that Joe has seen in his time with Images Rights and how they helped photographers win their cases agains copyright violators.
+I think you’ll find it interesting to hear about some of the legal battles that Joe has seen in his time with Images Rights and how they helped photographers win their cases against copyright violators.

 Some of the advantages of having a company like ImageRights behind you is the power in numbers.
-While it make be difficult to get anyone to take you seriously for a copyright violation that would earn you a few hundred or even few thousand dollars in a settlement, ImageRights represents thousands of photographers.
+While it may be difficult to get anyone to take you seriously for a copyright violation that would earn you a few hundred or even few thousand dollars in a settlement, ImageRights represents thousands of photographers.
 With those numbers, they are able to have lawyers treat them as a big client, even on smaller cases.

 Infringers often ignore a photographer who is making a claim against them since they know that the legal fees alone would be more than any settlement the photographer could hope to get.
 With ImageRights representing a photographer, this problem is solved.
 They have a global network of copyright attorneys that enable their photographers to effectively pursue infringers in countries in which they would otherwise not be able to do so.
 In most cases, ImageRights will try to negotiate a settlement directly with the infringer; however, based on the specifics of the case, ImageRights will pass the case directly to the appropriate firm.
 And for certain cases in which ImageRights is not able to successfully settle a claim directly, they have the option to pass that case along to the appropriate partner firm in order to run it through the full legal process.